Pages viewed:

-This was tougher than you think.
-Going through my cabinet, I had to eliminate some personal favorites, such as several Rolleiflex TLRs, a Rolleiflex SL66, a Zeiss Ikon Contarex and a large number of Kodak Retinas.
-After thinking about it for a while, here they are ... my five favorite cameras:
+This was tougher than I thought.
+Going through my cabinet, I had to bypass some personal favorites, such as several Rolleiflex TLRs, a Rolleiflex SL66, a Zeiss Ikon Contarex and a number of Kodak Retinas.
+After thinking about it for a while, here they are ... my five favorite cameras.
+By the way, I make changes to this list, now and then:

 1. Contax IIa: Hands down, this is my favorite.
 I like its feel, its operation and its lenses.
 I can pick up the IIa, lift it too my eye and start shooting immediately.
 I love the photos it produces.
 If I had to give up every other camera, this would be the one I would keep.
 Equipped with the 50mm f/1.5 Carl Zeiss Sonnar, of course.